pgmac/pgmac.github.io/_posts/2023-09-24-the-sleepy-prince.markdown

 But just couldn't get to sleep.

 So they called for the royal tailor.<br />
-They made him some new pyjamas from the softest, most comforable materical.<br />
+They made him some new pyjamas from the softest, most comfortable material.<br />
 But that didn't work.<br />
 He wiggled and jiggled.<br />
 He jiggled and wiggled.<br />